vishnu-rai/Kriti-E_learn/README.md

 The admin will get notificationn for request of approval and on approving or dissaproving the user will get a respone One user can search in the data according to there interest and course.

+The only bug available is that login button get you into the main app without any I'd.

 The app is meant to facilitate sharing of study materials online in a more efficient manner.